unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Added more debugging and renamed a variable.
 * Bugfix: Input data frame to SVM needs to be sorted.
 * Bugfix: calib is labeled B and not C.
 * No need for pipes with R.